View More Images

 FROM TOKYO’S NARITA AIRPORT (NRT)

 From Tokyo’s Narita International Airport, Narita Express trains depart to Tokyo Station.
-The journey costs about JPY2,940 per person and takes approximately 50 minutes.
+The journey takes approximately one hour.
+From Tokyo Station, board the Yamagata Shinkansen bullet train to Yonezawa Station.

 -----